-Senator Baucus.
+Senator BAUCUS.
 On both the spending and the tax side.

-Senator Baucus.
+Senator BAUCUS.
 I was also very heartened to hear you say that Social Security is, and I have forgotten your exact words, but totally locked up, safe, and so on, and so forth.

+tally locked up, safe, and so on, and so forth.
 Secretary O'NEILL.
 I was trying to exhaust all of the synonyms that I could think of.